We may earn income from affiliate advertising links in this post.

 Originally built in 1888, locals affectionately refer to her as “The Swinging Old Lady.”
 Although she might be old, she’s still very regal, especially when lit up at night.
 Taking in the view of Queen Emma Bridge is one of the best things to do in downtown Willemstad at night.

 No worries if you’re in a hurry, as there are frequent free ferries to transport passengers when the bridge opens for ships.
 Take a stroll upon her to find an ideal vantage point (about half-way across) to snap photos of the famous candy-coloured Handelskade.
+While in Willemstad be sure to make a stop at Mikve Israel Emanuel Synagogue, consecrated in 1732 and home to a unique sand-covered floor.

 3. Sleuth Out the New Outdoor Art in Willemstad